fedotov-alexander/retroductive-analysis/README.md

 for the Abstract Intelligence to be able to reason about the factors defining longevity and to predict the potential longevity of a particular survivalist we need to provide it with sufficient number of _explained_ (at least hypothetically) 'life stories' (longitudinal data) with unified descriptions of all the 'forks'.
+CS Peirce called this or very similar process 'abduction', but a more descriptive term would be 'retroduction'.
 _A side note:_ The hypothesis can be marked for the AI just like that - 'Hypothesis:' it will understand that you mean that this proposition can potentially be changed.